wso2/choreo-apim-mediation-policies/guardrail-pii-masking-regex/Package.md

 ## Overview

 This package provides a mediation policy for Choreo API Manager that allows you to mask Personally Identifiable Information (PII) in API requests and responses using regular expressions.
-It is designed to help protect sensitive data by masking it before it reaches the AI Proxy Component.
+It is designed to help protect sensitive data by masking it before it reaches the AI proxy component.

 ## Usage